nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Your current weight (in kg) is: 60.00
 ----------------------------------------------------------------------------------------------------------------------------------------
 ```
+> :bulb: **Additional information:**
-Note: Inputs given for NEW_WEIGHT is in kilograms, and can only be given as an integer or decimal number ranging from
+> * Inputs given for NEW_WEIGHT is in kilograms, and can only be given as an integer or decimal number ranging from
- 2.00 to 1000.00.
-Inputs will be rounded up to 2 decimal places.
+> 2.00 to 1000.00.
+> * Inputs will be rounded up to 2 decimal places.

 #### 2.3.1.6 Edit profile fitness
 Format: `edit fitness NEW_FITNESS_LEVEL(0 for Unfit; 1 for Normal; 2 for Fit)`